UKLLC/Guidebook/ukllc_book/docs/linked_health_data/NHS_England/COVID datasets/COVID_datasets.md

 |[***CVAR***](../COVID%20datasets/CVAR/CVAR.ipynb)|*COVID-19 Vaccination Adverse Reactions*|*N/A*|*Vaccination*|*England*|*08/12/2020 to Sept 2023*|*NHSE*||

 DHSC: Department of Health and Social Care
-<sup>1</sup>As explained in the DHSC's [**COVID-19 Scaling up our testing programmes**](https://assets.publishing.service.gov.uk/media/5e888f05e90e0707799498b3/coronavirus-covid-19-testing-strategy.pdf), four pillars comprised the UK government's approach to testing for SARS-CoV-2.
+<sup>1</sup>As explained in the DHSC's <strong><a href="https://assets.publishing.service.gov.uk/media/5e888f05e90e0707799498b3/coronavirus-covid-19-testing-strategy.pdf" target="_blank" rel="noopener noreferrer">COVID-19 Scaling up our testing programmes</a></strong>, four pillars comprised the UK government's approach to testing for SARS-CoV-2.
 **Pillar 1** quantified the number of people with a clinical need, and health and care workers, who returned positive swab (antigen) tests (processed in PHE labs and NHS hospitals).
 **Pillar 2** quantified the number of people in the wider community who returned positive swab (antigen) tests (processed in commercial labs).
 **Pillar 3** quantified the number of people who returned positive serology (antibody) tests to detect immunity and to understand the efficacy of the different testing methods.
 **Pillar 4** quantified the number of people who returned positive serology (antibody) and swab (antigen) tests to detect immunity and to understand the efficacy of the different testing methods.
-For further details see the DHSC's [**COVID-19 testing data: methodology note**.](https://www.gov.uk/government/publications/coronavirus-covid-19-testing-data-methodology/covid-19-testing-data-methodology-note)
+For further details see the DHSC's <strong><a href="https://www.gov.uk/government/publications/coronavirus-covid-19-testing-data-methodology/covid-19-testing-data-methodology-note" target="_blank" rel="noopener noreferrer">COVID-19 testing data: methodology note</a></strong>